Aakak/Sprint-Challenge--User-Interface/README.md

 If you were to describe semantic HTML to the next cohort of students, what would you say?

+- Semantic markup is HTML that introduces meaning to the web page.
+And easy to read browsers and developers.

 Name two big differences between display: block; and display: inline;.

+- Inline element flows along with text content without and doesn't expand outside that element and Block element naturally expand to fit it's content.

 What are the 4 areas of the box model?

+- Margin, Padding, Border, Content

 While using flexbox, what axis does the following property work on: align-items: center?

+- Cross Axis

 Explain why git is valuable to a team of developers.

+- Developers can work in the same project without effecting the Master branch.
+It safes all versions of your code.